zealousweb/generate-pdf-using-contact-form-7/readme.txt

 == Changelog ==

+= 4.0.5 =
+* The problem with the formatting of the Table tag has been resolved.

+= 4.0.4 =
+* The issue on the front end has been resolved.

+= 4.0.3 =
+* Comma separated Removed From Checkbox,Select Box, and radion button.

 = 4.0.2 =
-* Uplaod ttf fonts : XB Riyaz
+* Uplaod ttf fonts : XB Riyaz , DejaVuSansCondensed.ttf

 = 4.0.1 =